Lecture Notes in Cosmology: Polarization ellipse and Stokes parameters

 We can always redefine our clock such that:

 where $\beta \equiv \phi_y - \phi_x$ is the relative phase, which is indeed the relevant physical quantity.
-So we have actually 3 independent parameters which describe polarisation.
-When $\beta = 0$, the polarisation is purely linear, whereas when $\beta = \pi/2$ it is purely circular.
-This can be seen in general by studying the time-evolution of the field in the $E_y-E_x$ plane.
+So we actually have 3 independent parameters that describe polarization.
+When $\beta = 0$, the polarization is purely linear, whereas when $\beta = \pi/2$, it is purely circular.
+This can generally be seen by studying the time-evolution of the field in the $E_y-E_x$ plane.
 In fact, we have:

-This is the equation of an ellipse, the \textbf{polarisation ellipse}, rotated by an angle $\alpha$ in the $E_y-E_x$ plane. \hrulefill
+This is the equation of an ellipse, the \textbf{polarization ellipse}, rotated by an angle $\alpha$ in the $E_y-E_x$ plane. \hrulefill

 \begin{ex} Defining:

 show that:

 and that the semi-major and semi-minor axis of the polarisation ellipse are given by: